 The music that you play has kept me going through my darkest of days and for this I owe you everything.

-So I must tell you that a man named Captain T found me in the gutter yesterday, and he taught me about what is really going on with the government and what really happened down there in Area 51.
-This man has a message that you have to get out to the world, because people need to know the truth!
+So I must tell you that a man named Captain T found me in the gutter yesterday, and he taught me about what is really going on with the government cover-ups, and what really happened down there in Area 51 with the aliens.
+This man has a message that you have to get out to the world, because people need to know the truth!!!

-We took each letter out to the backyard and literally rubbed it in dirt, crumpled it into a little tiny ball, then flattened it out a little bit, put the CD inside, sealed it into a black envelope, put the alien head sticker on it, then covered it with the huge sticker that said “CONFIDENTIAL!
-DO NOT OPEN FOR ANY REASON”, and mailed them out to each radio station.
+We took each letter out to the backyard and rubbed it in dirt, then crumpled it up.
+Then we put the crumpled letter and CD into each black envelope, sealed it with an alien head sticker, and finally covered it with the huge label that said “CONFIDENTIAL!
+DO NOT OPEN FOR ANY REASON”.
+And that’s what we mailed to each radio station.

-Now, imagine you’re that kid working at the radio station, getting 20 CDs a day with normal boring packages, saying “Please play my record!”
-Then you get this scary black mess of a package that says “DO NOT OPEN”, and when opened is covered in dirt and says, “You don’t know me, but I live in the bushes behind your station.”
+Now imagine you’re that college kid receiving twenty boring packages per day.
+Then you get this scary black package that says “DO NOT OPEN”.
+When you open it, it’s covered in dirt and says, “You don’t know me, but I live in the bushes behind your station.”

 375 of the 500 radio stations played it.